 - Email the completed form to our Education & Careers Officer, Eolan Healy, firstname.lastname@example.org

-We were proud to fund several inspiring projects in the first round of this grant scheme in spring 2021.
 We have put together short case studies from previous awardees – click here to discover some of the exciting activities and projects that we have supported through this grant.

 Each grant is worth up to a maximum of £500.